odeum/odeum-code/README.md

-# <odeum-codejs />
+# odeum-codejs

-<odeum-codejs /> is a library of React JavaScript Components, which is an open source Web Application Frontend Framework available to all ODEUM Apps and other interested parties.
+odeum-codejs ```<odeum-codejs />``` is a library of React JavaScript Components. odeum-codejs is an open source web application frontend framework available to all ODEUM Apps and other interested web app developers.

-# # CASE: New ODEUM frontend design
+## CASE: New ODEUM frontend design

 “Our existing App frontend is deprecated”
 “We want a new design with better UX, faster and easier to use and understand”